Activation function dependence of the storage capacity of treelike neural networks

 is Gardner's formula for the perceptron capacity \cite{gardner1988space} (see Appendix \ref{app:sec:rs}).
 In terms of Fourier-Hermite coefficients, we have $\sigma^2 = \sum_{k=1}^{\infty} g_{k}^{2}$ and $\Vert g' \Vert_{\gamma}^{2} = \sum_{k=1}^{\infty} k g_{k}^{2}$.
 Thus, we have $\Vert g' \Vert_{\gamma}^{2} \geq \sigma^2$, with equality if and only if all nonlinear terms (those corresponding to Hermite polynomials of degree two or greater) vanish.
 Therefore, introducing nonlinearity always increases the zero-margin RS capacity.
 However, as $\alpha_{\textrm{G}}(\kappa)$ is a monotonically decreasing function, the capacity at large margins can be reduced by nonlinearity if $\sigma < 1$.
 We note that the zero-margin capacity is invariant under rescaling of the activation function and hidden unit weights as $g \mapsto c_{1} g$, $\mathbf{v} \mapsto c_{2} \mathbf{v}$ for some constants $c_{1}$ and $c_{2}$.
 For finite margin, rescaling can increase or decrease the capacity by changing $\sigma$.
 Thus, in the sense of classification margin, introducing nonlinearity or re-scaling can reduce the robustness of classification.

-Using this result, we can characterize the RS capacity of wide treelike committee machines for several commonly-used activation functions (see Appendix \ref{app:sec:examples} for details).
-As previously noted, for a linear activation function, our result reduces to Gardner's perceptron capacity \cite{gardner1988space}.
-As the sign function is not weakly differentiable, we recover the result that the capacity diverges \cite{engel1992storage,barkai1992broken}.
-ReLU is weakly differentiable, and we recover the result from \cite{baldassi2019properties} that $\alpha_{\textrm{RS}} = 2\pi/(\pi-1) \simeq 2.93388$.
-Considering sigmoidal activations, we find that $\alpha_{\textrm{RS}} = 2\arcsin(2/3)/\pi \simeq 2.45140$ for the error function, while $\alpha_{\textrm{RS}} \simeq 2.35561$ for the hyperbolic tangent and the logistic function.
+Using this result, we can characterize the RS capacity of wide TCMs for several commonly-used activation functions (see Appendix \ref{app:sec:examples}).
+For a linear activation function, our result reduces to Gardner's perceptron capacity \cite{gardner1988space}, which is expected given the equivalence between such a TCM and the perceptron in the $K\to\infty$ limit.
+As the sign function is not weakly differentiable, we recover the result that the capacity diverges \cite{engel1992storage,barkai1992broken,monasson1995weight}.
+ReLU is weakly differentiable, and we recover the result of \cite{baldassi2019properties} that $\alpha_{\textrm{RS}} = 2\pi/(\pi-1) \simeq 2.93388$.
+Considering sigmoidal activations, we find that $\alpha_{\textrm{RS}} = 2\arcsin(2/3)/\pi \simeq 2.45140$ for the error function, while $\alpha_{\textrm{RS}} \simeq 2.35561$ for the hyperbolic tangent and the logistic.
 As an example of a non-monotonic activation function, we consider a quadratic, which yields $\alpha_{\textrm{RS}} = 4$.
-We plot the RS capacity as a function of margin for these activation functions in Figure \ref{fig:diagram}b, illustrating how nonlinearity can reduce the large-margin capacity.
+We plot the RS capacity as a function of margin for these activation functions in Figure \ref{fig:diagram}b, illustrating how nonlinearity can reduce the large-margin capacity while increasing the zero-margin capacity.

-To demonstrate the applicability of our theory to more exotic activation functions, we consider several smooth, non-monotonic alternatives to ReLU that have been proposed in the deep learning literature \cite{ramachandran2017searching,panigrahi2019effect}.
-All of these functions are in $\mathcal{H}^{1}(\gamma)$, hence they yield finite capacities, which we estimate in Appendix \ref{app:sec:examples}.
-In summary, our replica-symmetric calculation divides activation functions into those that are outside $\mathcal{H}^{1}(\gamma)$, for which the capacity diverges, and those that are in $\mathcal{H}^{1}(\gamma)$, for which the capacity is finite and given by (\ref{eqn:rscapacity}).
-For functions in $\mathcal{H}^{1}(\gamma)$, our RS result predicts that nonlinearity should increase capacity, but can decrease classification robustness.